 Listen to Staff

-Staff are out in the elements, out in traffic, on the bus, get attacked by consumers, are sometimes attacked by community members.
-This should be taken into account when taking administrative actions, including removing staff from situations that are unsafe in regards to consumers and environment.
+Staff is out in the elements, out in traffic, on the bus, get attacked by consumers, are sometimes attacked by community members.
+This should be taken into account when taking administrative actions, including removing staff from situations that are unsafe in regards to consumers and the environment.

-An obvious consequence for consumer violence is to remove or suspend them from the day program.
+An obvious consequence of consumer violence is to remove or suspend them from the day program.

 It is unwise to put two or more consumers who don't get along in the same group.
 This can lead to violent confrontations and perpetual stress.
-This has an obvious detrimental effect on staff, consumers and community.
+This has an obvious detrimental effect on staff, consumers, and the community.

 Along these lines, it should be stated that if a consumer becomes an excessive danger to himself or herself, staff, or the community in terms of stress or physical safety, management should seriously consider requesting from the regional center (funding source and case manager of all consumers' programs of their area) to give a ratio of 1 on 1 for that particular consumer so that one staff can be dedicated to that consumer's special needs, and thus relieve staff and peers of the group to which the consumer is attached.

 Listen to Consumers

 It is their program.
 They know what they want, they know what happens to them, they are often good self-advocates.
 Understanding who they are and what they need is important, so communication should remain open between consumers, staff, and management.

 Finally, it is important to understand the people who are working for you and the consumers you serve.
 Each individual has a different way about them, some are more sensitive, some more outgoing.
 Some would rather be in more quiet settings, others need more bustle.
 Some are academic, some are athletic.
 Some are health-conscious, some are entertaining.
 The list goes on.
 Understanding what staff needs, what consumers need, and even making more harmonious matches between staff and consumers could do wonders for the smooth operation of the day program and a happy environment.